2chaynz/TitanoGluon/README.md

 My submission for the **Titanic Challenge** on Kaggle, where I explored two ML models: **AutoGluon** and **Random Forest**.

 -  **Best result:** 0.78947 on Kaggle with AutoGluon
 -  **Rank:** 1303rd out of 14,661 participants
+- Data preprocessing, feature engineering, various encoding techniques, and hyperparameter optimization.-
 - Includes: commented scripts, outputs, CSV files, and a **Typst** document summarizing my notes and learnings.

 ---